DouProjo/pages/hacks/cookie-clicker/cookie-clicker-documentation.md

 Choose one feature to add to the game.
 Be creative, but make sure it includes:
 - Restart Button
-- An **if statement** to check conditions
+- Add more to the shop
-- Code placed in the correct file
+- Add more to the upgrades
-- Use of **localStorage** if your feature needs to be saved
+- Add a Cookies per second counter

 ### Example Ideas
 - New Shop Item: e.g., an upgrade that costs cookies and increases click power.